 The Los Angeles chapter of the Awesome Foundation is pleased to announce our two most recent grant winners: the My Scars Are Beautiful project, and the Eisner Pediatric Center Halloween costume drive!
 My Scars Are Beautiful is a non-profit organization dedicated to providing inspiration and support to men, women and children who have been physically scarred from traumatic experiences.
 Michelle Hardy-Rodriguez was inspired to found the project while recovering from injuries she sustained in a car accident.
 After Michelle was back on her feet, she realized how important it is to have support and encouragement for the physical changes and the mental stability of one’s self after a traumatic episode.
 Through My Scars Are Beautiful, she hopes to let survivors know that they are not alone, and to provide assistance and education to the caretakers, friends and families of those recovering from their own injuries.
 The Awesome Foundation prize will go toward providing medical supplies and equipment to individuals whose insurance does not cover their needs.
 The money will also be used for general operating costs for this unique and vital start-up.
 Our October winner is a seasonably appropriate one.
 With the $1000 grant, the Eisner Pediatric and Family Medical… read more →

 If it were up to Farm LA, the humble lima bean would be the official vegetable of Los Angeles.
 The healthy, filling veggie grows like a champ in LA, and the non-profit’s plan to create new, sustainable lima bean farms is the winner of our March grant!
 Farm LA is a local 501(c)3 dedicated to rescuing unbuildable land in Los Angeles for solar and drought-tolerant agricultural farming.
 They seek out abandoned, unsold plots of land that remain unused due to permitting restrictions or layout imperfections, and turn them into something beautiful.
 Founders Jason Wood and Emily Gleicher started out by building public gardens in local communities, but soon decided they wanted to expand their operation to grow food for people in the area.
 They combined that ambition with a passion for their favorite vegetable, and the Lima Bean Project was born.
-The $1000 provided by the Los Angeles chapter of the Awesome Foundation will go towards building seed beds, soil, irrigation, shading material, and other tools needed to create small, sustainable lima bean farms that Farm LA hopes will provide food to neighboring communities for years.
-Through their efforts, Jason and Emily want to educate others on healthy eating habits, and help create a cultural awareness for… read more →
+Read about Jimmy John Founder and learn about his project and how he build his business.
+The $1000 provided by the Los Angeles chapter of the Awesome Foundation will go towards building seed beds, soil, irrigation, shading material, and other tools needed to create small, sustainable lima bean farms that Farm LA hopes will provide food to neighboring communities for years…. read more →

 Congratulations to Camp Spin-Off!
 Their awesome mashup of summer camp and DJ school picked up the Los Angeles chapter’s February grant!
 Camp Spin-Off is the world’s only DJ and music production sleepaway camp for teenagers, where aspiring mixmasters get a chance to experience music and technology in the great outdoors.
 At their location in the Ojai Valley, campers get to learn things like music production and mixing or how to DJ on turntables, alongside classic camp activities like hiking, swimming and rock climbing…all capped off by a party featuring a special celebrity guest DJ!
 Camp Spin-Off is a volunteer-run organization, and 100 percent of their funds go towards running the camp and providing scholarships for underprivileged youth.
 With the money from the Awesome Foundation grant, Camp Spin-Off will be able to provide a week of music and fun to five Los Angeles area kids.
 For encouraging kids to get in touch with their creativity and explore the world of music, Camp Spin-Off is truly awesome!
 For more information, check out campspinoff.com, and watch the video below to hear some of tomorrow’s hottest DJs talk about their time at Camp Spin-Off.